U.S. Department of State Seal

 • Check local media for updates and traffic advisories.

-Financial scams are prevalent in Spain.
-Beware of anyone asking for money, particularly people who establish a “romantic” relationship online or anyone who claims the Spanish authorities are asking them for money.
-Scams are often initiated through Internet postings/profiles or by unsolicited emails and letters.
-Scammers almost always pose as U.S. citizens who have no one else to turn to for help.
-Common scams include:
+Financial scams are common in Spain.
+Be careful of anyone asking for money, especially those who start a "romantic" relationship online or claim Spanish authorities want money.
+Scams often begin through online posts, emails, or letters.
+Scammers pretend to be U.S. citizens in need of help.

 • People claiming to be U.S. military personnel